Arpita-314/Arpita-314/README.md

 # 👩‍🔬 Arpita Paul - Materials Scientist and Computational Material Science Enthusiast

 Welcome to my GitHub!
-I'm Arpita, a MaMaSELF graduate passionate about exploring the intersection of X-ray techniques, algorithm development, and computational imaging.
+I'm Arpita, a MaMaSELF graduate passionate about exploring the intersection of X-ray techniques, algorithm development, and computation-intensive roles for research and development.

 ## 🔬 About Me
 - 🌍 Recently completed my Master's thesis at the Walter Schottky Institute, TUM, focusing on ODMR pulse sequences and NV magnetometry.